-Hydraulic fracking has been linked to a wide range of environmental problems, but the most pressing ecological concern associated with this form of drilling is methane migration.
-This occurs when methane seeps into the water supply, and is often a direct result of gas companies’ negligent drilling practices, according to StateImpact.
+Hydraulic fracking has been linked to many environmental problems, but the most pressing ecological concern associated with this type of drilling is methane migration.
+This occurs when methane seeps into the water supply, and is often caused by gas companies’ negligent drilling practices, according to StateImpact .

 Drilling companies often try to deny responsibility for methane migration, noting that underground methane naturally travels to the surface over time.
 However, this normally takes hundreds or even thousands of years.
 Fracking accelerates this process by creating a path for the methane to escape from underground.